Skip to content

 Get There by Rail

-The Japan Rail Pass covers most pilgrimage routes.
+The Japan Rail Pass covers pilgrimage routes and otaku district day trips.
 Compare 7, 14, and 21-day options — prices recently dropped.

 Compare JR Pass Prices